BenjaminSauder/EdgeFlow/README.md

 This operator has three options to play with:

 #### Tension:
-controls the strengh of offset
+Controls the strengh of offset
 #### Iterations:
-how often the operation will be repeated
+How often the operation will be repeated
 #### Min Angle:
-cut off angle of the smoothing.
+Cut off angle of the smoothing.
 Falls back to a linearely extrapolated position if the angle is beyond threshold.

 In this example the control points for the spline smoothing are around the corner - which creates a nasty bulge.
 With the min angle one can force the alghorithm to find a better solution.
 ![MIn_Angle_Demo](https://github.com/BenjaminSauder/EdgeFlow/blob/master/docs/Min_Angle_Demo.jpg)